-Illinois is revising its' in house review of Safety Audits completed to assist with the timeliness in processing them prior to the audits being sent to the State Division Office for review and upload.
+Illinois has revised its' in house review of Safety Audits completed to assist with the timeliness in processing them prior to the audits being sent to the State Division Office for review and upload.
+The Northern Supervisor and a Southern Officer are now both reviewing Safety Audits and submitting to the FMCSA for their final review and upload.